Idea-Pool/topics/docs/VALUE_STREAM.md

 * the **Benefits** the stream delivers, and
 * the **Owner** who mainly governs the stream.

-The stream(s) of a given topic is marked with the `stream:{name}` labels, e.g. `stream:education`.
+The stream(s) of a given idea is marked with the `stream:{name}` labels on the issue of the idea, e.g. `stream:education`.

 ### Education

-* The **goal** of the **Education stream** is to assist engineers in their self-development by providing opportunities, and materials, and sharing experiences and best practices.
+* The **goal** of the **Education stream** is to assist the development of engineers by providing help, opportunities, and materials to learn, educate, to share experiences and best practices.
 * The **benefits** of participating in the Education stream include
   * ...

-For more information about the stream, please turn to TBD[^tbd].
+For more information about the stream, please turn to [Sandor Orosz][^sorosz].

 ### Open Source